mailcmd/js-mgestures/README.md

 ## How it works?

 The system works in a fairly simple way.
 Each gesture made is checked against a series of patterns; when there is a match (which does not have to be exact) the action associated with that pattern will be executed.
-To perform a gesture one of the mouse buttons should be held down for the duration (the default is the right mouse button).
+To perform a gesture one of the mouse buttons should be held down for the duration of the gesture; the default button is the right, but you can change this setting "mouseButton" option (0: left, 1: middle, 2: right).

 A mouse gesture has 3 essential properties: shape, size and duration.
 The shape is the basic gesture.
 A downward line or a circle are examples of shapes.
 At the same time each of these shapes can have a size (i.e. a downward line can be short or long) as well as be drawn in a certain period of time.